marwynnsomridhivej/uconnsmashbot/cogs/README.md

 #### Special Cases
 - If `role_name` is not specified, it will return an embed with all the possible `role_name` arguments
 - `role_name` is case sensitive
+- Doing this command when you already have the role will remove the role from you